What We Do

 You may have seen the white activity bus-like vans and high top vans going through town or coming to pick up a neighbor.
 These vans are operated by Transylvania County's Transportation Department, which provides transportation for a variety of programs servicing County citizens.
 The sections below describe the programs available and appropriate contact information for each program.

 Senior Adult Transportation

 The County vans provide transportation for many “mature” adults (60 years young or older) throughout Transylvania County.
 These passengers are transported to Nutrition sites each weekday.
 The Nutrition sites that the county vans provide services to are the Quebec Community Center and Silvermont.
 The county vans also provide transportation services for these passengers to shopping centers, recreational centers, as well as financial and utility locations (post office, bill payments, etc.).
 Contact Western Carolina Community Action (WCCA) for additional information about about Nutrition sites and transportation to and from the sites.

 The county vans provide transportation for people with mental and physical disabilities from home to Transylvania Vocational Services (TVS) on a daily basis.
 Lift-equipped vehicles are utilized to help passengers who are mobility challenged.
 TVS coordinates directly with the Transportation Department to schedule transportation services.

-The county vans provide transportation for pre-school age children from home to the County’s Child Development center on a daily basis.
-Children are also transported to other day care centers located within Transylvania County.
-The vans are equipped with child care seats.
-A rider is also employed in order to care for the children while they are being transported on the county vans.
-To request more information about this service, call (828)884-3203.
+The county vans provide transportation for pre-school age children from home to the Head Start centers in Transylvania County on a daily basis.
+The vans are equipped with child seats and a rider is also employed in order to care for the children while they are being transported on the county vans.
+To request more information about this service, call (828) 884-3203.